Articles tagged with mayor

 The mayor gathered more than three dozen general managers and executive directors Monday morning – including the L.A.
 Fire Chief and the city’s Administrative …

-economy, Education, Featured, Issues, Politics, Race for Mayor, Today's News »
+economy, Education, Issues, Politics, Race for Mayor, Today's News »

 Mourning.
 College graduation is a joyous event.
 But today’s ceremony at Santa Monica College will be tinged with sadness as the commencement doubles as a memorial to victims of last Friday’s shooting rampage.